The aim of brand purpose is to change the world for the better (most of the time).

 Custom surveys get to the heart of what consumers think about your brand and others in the industry by letting you ask the most pertinent questions, tailored to your needs.

-Uncover their opinions on specific brands and competitors, what they value about brands with a strong purpose, and analyze their attitudes to wider life.
+Uncover their opinions on specific brands and competitors, what they value about brands with a strong purpose, and analyze their attitudes about life.

 Why?